-Abstract: Machine learning operations (MLOps) are widely adopted in various real-world machine learning (ML) systems.
-To ensure ML model performance in such systems, it is crucial to minimize the influence of insufficient data and concept drift.
-One simple and effective solution is to update models with newly added data.
-In MLOps, after updating a model, accuracy scores are usually used to validate the model.
-However, it is hard to obtain detailed information regarding the causes of performance changes.
-We therefore propose a method for understanding ML model updates by using a feature attribution method called Shapley additive explanations (SHAP), which explains the output of a ML model by assigning an importance value called a SHAP value to each feature.
-We calculate SHAP values using models before and after updates to investigate changes in SHAP values.
-By analyzing the extent of changes, we can identify the slight changes in models due to updates and the data related to the changes.
+Machine learning (ML) models are often adopted in malware detection systems.
+To ensure the detection performance in such ML-based systems, updating ML models with new data is crucial to minimize the influence of concept drift.
+After an update, the detection accuracy is commonly used to validate the new model.
+However, the detection accuracy dose not include detailed information regarding the causes of performance changes or slight changes in updates.
+When a system does not achieve the detection performance as expected, these information can explain the changes in updates and help with the further improvement.
+We therefore propose a method for understanding ML model updates in malware detection systems by using a feature attribution method called Shapley additive explanations (SHAP), which interprets the output of a ML model by assigning an importance value called a SHAP value to each feature.
+Since feature attribution will change as the model changes, we can analyze the model changes by calculating the SHAP value changes before and after updates.
+Using our method, we can identify the important features related to the performance changes and distinguish the slight changes in models due to updates.
+We can also analyze the effects of new data and the tendency of new predictions.